prernaamakwana/js-ai-build-a-thon/.github/steps/6-build-agent.md

 }
 ```

+Restart your server.

 ### Update Chat UI

+_You'll first update the UI, then implement the logic later.
+So don't worry if the changes don't work immediately._

 First, modify the ChatInterface class in `webapp/src/components/chat.js` Add a new property for mode (basic vs agent)